Coffeelot/cw-racingapp/README.md

 - (Limited) Locale Support
 - Create Custom Races Tracks

+> Do note, this script has TWO systems for participation money.
+Make sure to check the readme and read the comments regarding these and how to use them.

 > As of update posted on 1st July -23, racer names are unique.
 The max limit is by default 3 but can be set individually.
 If you want to remove names from DB without openign it up, an admin can use `/remracename <racerName>`

 > As of update posted on 26th August -23 we will no longer support qb-menu usage.